Non-standard limits of graphs and some orbit equivalence invariants: -Betti numbers L2-Betti numbers

 For each $x\in X$ we denote by $\Sigma[x]$ the (maximal) simplicial complex contained in $\Sigma$ whose $0$-cells are $\pi^{-1}_0(x)$.
 This simplicial complex has at most countably many cells in each dimension.

-\begin{definition} Let $\cg$ be a \pmp groupoid and let $\Sigma$ be a $\cg$-simplicial complex.
-We say that $\Sigma$ is $k$-\defin{connected} if for almost every $x\in X$ the simplicial complex $\Sigma[x]$ has trivial homotopy groups up to dimension $k$. \end{definition}
+\begin{defi} Let $\cg$ be a \pmp groupoid and let $\Sigma$ be a $\cg$-simplicial complex.
+We say that $\Sigma$ is $k$-\defin{connected} if for almost every $x\in X$ the simplicial complex $\Sigma[x]$ has trivial homotopy groups up to dimension $k$. \end{defi}

-\begin{example} Let $(\cg,\Phi)$ be a graphed \pmp groupoid over the probability space $(X,\mu)$.
+\begin{exam} Let $(\cg,\Phi)$ be a graphed \pmp groupoid over the probability space $(X,\mu)$.
 Fix a natural number $L$.
 For $i\in\Nmath$ we define